Sreyas-Sreelal/SS-Gang-System-SQLITE/README.md

 * In game dynamic gang zone creator
 * On entering the zone zone info will be displayed to player

-###Current Stats: Workign on optimisation.Thanks to AndySedeyn
+###Current Stats: Working on optimization.Thanks to AndySedeyn